 Art is about fantasy and making things up.
 Talking to yourself works exactly the same as having a sketchbook: it’s a conceptual and ephemeral notebook.
 Talk to yourself and imagine different realities and universes, and you won’t be troubled by your inability with a pencil or a brush.
 Composers hum and dancers leap about to try things out, but artists and writers say ‘How about this?’

 In 2011, you wrote a letter to Michael Gove, then Secretary of State for Education, lamenting the “destruction of Britain’s ability to draw, design and sing”.
-Almost a decade later, how do you see the state of artistic education today?
+How do you see the state of artistic education today?

 We have lost our way for the moment.
 The Government think they are helping working-class kids by concentrating their minds on maths and English, but in the process they are removing their initiative and crippling Britain’s ability to create and design the future.
 There are lots of wonderful teachers out there but they need supporting.
 For me what is most worrying is that the Arts are disappearing from primary schools.
 Without teaching kids to sing you won’t hear from them later and without teaching kids to draw they won’t be able to design their future.